Istanbul Food Guide

 Chicken Döner kebab

-There are thousands of döner shops in Istanbul.
-Döner kebab is a common and the most popular street food in Turkey.
-It’s made of lamb, beef, or chicken that is slowly roasted on a rotating vertical skewer.
-Wrapped with pita and sprinkled with salad or vegetables, including tomato, lettuce, cabbage, onion with sumac, fresh or pickled cucumber, or chili, and various types of sauces.
+There are thousands of döner shops in Istanbul, and döner is the most popular street food in Turkey.
+Lamb, beef, or chicken roasts slowly on a rotating vertical skewer, gets shaved off, and lands in pita with tomato, lettuce, cabbage, onion with sumac, fresh or pickled cucumber, or chili, plus your choice of sauces.

 4. Maraş Dövme Dondurması (Turkish Ice Cream)